-American Public Gardens Association is partnering with the United States Forestry Service’s Forest Health Protection to establish living gene banks of US threatened tree species, by collecting seed from across its native range to capture broad genetic diversity then distributing propagules to public gardens for safeguarding in ex situ collections.
+American Public Gardens Association is partnering with the United States Forestry Service’s Forest Health Protection to establish living gene banks of US at-risk tree species, by collecting seed from across its native range to capture broad genetic diversity then distributing propagules to public gardens for safeguarding in ex situ collections.
 Efforts focus on taxa native to US forests which cannot be conserved through traditional seedbanking methods.
-Launched in 2015, the Partnership funded four pilot projects leveraging established curatorial groups of the Plant Collections Network.
-Matching funds supported scouting and collecting trips, propagation, and distribution of propagules.
+The current partnership began in 2015, and annually awards matching funds on a competitive basis to Association members to support scouting and collecting trips, propagation, and distribution of propagules.

 Call for 2022 Scouting/Collecting Trip Proposals is will open in early September - proposals due November 10, 2021.